(photo of 2017 summer school participants)

-The Summer School featured a range of different Arts and Humanities subjects, themed around Italy.
-Participants travelled virtually through the Italian peninsula with University of Cambridge scholars as their guides as they experienced taster lectures in Languages, History, Art History, Archaeology, Film and Linguistics.
-In the evenings, participants were involved in social activities such as a relaxing Evening of Art and a Scavenger Hunt, providing them with the opportunity to meet their peers from around the UK and have the chance to interact with current undergraduates, university academics and other university staff in a relaxed, informal setting.
+In the evenings, participants will get involved in social activities, meet their peers from around the UK and have the chance to interact with current undergraduates, university academics and other university staff in a relaxed, informal setting.

 Full length (22 mins): https://sms.cam.ac.uk/media/2512762